-If a student disagrees with a decision, the student may request an administrative review with due cause and/or additional documentation.
+If a student disagrees with the resolution, the student may request an administrative review with due cause and/or additional documentation.
 A student can only request a review of administrative issues to the Administrative Review Board.

-A student submits in writing a request for an administrative review of the department decision including the reason for the review, and additional documentation to the Director of the Enrollment Center.
-The Enrollment Center Director will collect all relevant information and actions from the appropriate department(s).
-The Enrollment Center director will retain the original file.
+A student submits in writing a request for an administrative review of the department decision including the reason for the review, and additional documentation to the Director of the Student Services Center.
+The Director of the Student Services Center will collect all relevant information and actions from the appropriate department(s), and will retain the original file.